stevegrossi/stevegrossi.github.io/source/resume.html.markdown

 - Continuous delivery with a CI system like Travis
 - Infrastructure-as-code with Chef

+## Developer at Lesson.ly <span class="subhead">(November 2014–Present)</span>

+I recently joined [Lesson.ly](http://www.lesson.ly) as a Rails developer to help build the best way to train people online.

-## Developer at Alldayeveryday <span class="subhead">(January 2013–Present)</span>
+## Developer at Alldayeveryday <span class="subhead">(January 2013–November 2014)</span>

-At Allday, I’ve worked across the stack developing and deploying everything from Tumblr themes to global media platforms.
+At Allday, I worked across the stack developing and deploying everything from Tumblr themes to global media platforms.
 I also championed the creation of a company wiki which helps the tech and strategy teams share information and resources about projects and technologies.
 Highlights include:

 - Lead developer of styld-by.com, a responsive, internationalized publishing platform for Gap's global media team
 - Sole developer of Gap's 2013 online holiday gift guide, an editorialized shopping experience backed by a custom CMS built on Rails